Maria Valiji Back to portfolio

 VI.

-The work asked product design to think like a household.
+The work asked product design to think like a household, not like a user.
 That has stayed with me.
 Every product I have worked on since gets the same first question.

 Not what does the user do.
 Who is in the room with them, and what is the room asking of this thing right now.